 You may be wondering, “I want to know how to give up my twins for adoption.”
 If this is your situation, or you simply want to learn more about the adoption process, you can always call an adoption specialist at 1-800-ADOPTION.

 In many ways, putting twins up for adoption is in no different from placing a single child for adoption.
-You will receive the same quality support services during your adoption, including unplanned pregnancy counseling, financial assistance for pregnancy expenses and contact mediation with the adoptive family.
-You will get to choose what kind of open adoption contact you want with the adoptive family of your choice, as well as how your adoption plan and hospital delivery plan will go.
+You will receive the same quality support services during your adoption, including unplanned pregnancy counseling, financial assistance for pregnancy expenses and open adoption contact with the adoptive family.
+You will get to choose what kind of contact you want with the adoptive family of your choice, as well as how your adoption plan and hospital delivery plan will go.
 While your medical process may be slightly different when you are expecting twins, remember that your medical costs will always be free to you and your adoption counselor will be there for you every step of the way.

 Why Were Twins Split Up in Adoption?